IceCube Neutrino Observatory: Indirect dark matter searches

 Weakly interacting massive particle (WIMP) dark matter could be gravitationally captured by massive objects like the Sun and accumulate in the core of the Sun.
 With a high enough density of these particles, they would annihilate with each other at a significant rate.
 The decay products of this annihilation could decay into neutrinos, which could be observed by IceCube as an excess of neutrinos from the direction of the Sun.
 This technique of looking for the decay products of WIMP annihilation is called indirect, as opposed to direct searches which look for dark matter interacting within a contained, instrumented volume.
 Solar WIMP searches are more sensitive to spin-dependent WIMP models than many direct searches, because the Sun is made of lighter elements than direct search detectors (e.g. xenon or germanium).
 IceCube has set better limits with the 22 string detector (about 1/4 of the full detector) than the AMANDA limits.

 Neutrino oscillations

 IceCube can observe neutrino oscillations from atmospheric cosmic ray showers, over a baseline across the Earth.
 It is most sensitive at ~25 GeV, the energy range for which the DeepCore sub-array has been optimized.
 DeepCore consists of 6 strings deployed in the 2009–2010 austral summer with a closer horizontal and vertical spacing.
-In 2014, DeepCore data was used to determine the mixing angle θ23.
-As more data is collected and IceCube can refine this measurement, it may be possible to also observe the characteristic modification of the oscillation pattern at ~15 GeV that determines the neutrino mass hierarchy.
+In 2014, DeepCore data was used to determine the mixing angle θ23 and mass splitting Δm223.
+This measurement has since been improved with more data and improved detector calibration and data processing.

+As more data is collected and IceCube measurements are refined further, it may be possible to observe the characteristic modification of the oscillation pattern at ~15 GeV that determines the neutrino mass hierarchy.
 This mechanism for determining the mass hierarchy only works as the mixing angle θ13 is large.